mirnovov/heraldtron/README.md

 As one may expect, this bot requires a *bot account* to run.
 Create one in the Discord Developer Portal ([see here for a basic how to](https://realpython.com/how-to-make-a-discord-bot-python/)).

-For image search functionality, a [Google Cloud Platform](https://cloud.google.com) account, with the Custom Search API enabled, is required.
-You must also create a [Programmable Search](https://programmablesearchengine.google.com/about/) engine that Custom Search uses, since Google has discontinued general search APIs.
+For some functionality, a [Google Cloud Platform](https://cloud.google.com) account is required, with the Custom Search and Google Drive APIs enabled.
+For custom search functionality to work, you must also create a [Programmable Search](https://programmablesearchengine.google.com/about/) engine, since Google has discontinued general search APIs.
 This must have image search enabled, and it is strongly recommended that you enable the "Search the entire web" setting.

 To store information, a database file must be generated with `schema.sql`, and stored on the machine where the bot is run.

 Before running, the bot requires an `config.json` file in the root directory containing data that it needs to run:

 * `DISCORD_TOKEN`: The Discord Developer API token.
 * `GCS_TOKEN`: The Google Cloud Platform API key.
-Custom Search must be enabled for this key.
+Custom Search and Google Drive must be enabled for this key.
 * `GCS_CX`: The Programmable Search engine identifier.
 * `DB_PATH`: The path for the SQLite file to use.
 * `AR_RIJKS`: The key for the [Rijksmuseum API](https://data.rijksmuseum.nl/object-metadata/api/).